sinKettu/cruster/README.md

 - Storing/Loading proxy data on/from drive;
 - ... *Coming soon*...

-You can find more detailed description in [Usage.md](https://github.com/sinKettu/cruster/blob/master/docs/Usage.md)

 ## Usage

 There are three ways you can use Cruster: with *interactive text interface*, in *dump mode* (logging) and as *CLI* tool.